Computer Security -- EDA263

 that the lecture slides alone do not give a full coverage of the course

-All lectures are given in HA4 Monday, Thursday and some Fridays.
+All lectures are given in a HA4 (Monday, Friday) and HB4 (Thursday).
 As per the course memo, we

 will only have Friday lectures for the first couple of weeks.